This year, nearly all of Regent's summer courses will be accessible online. Below you’ll find answers to our most frequently asked questions.

 Live online courses take place in a digital classroom with real time instruction and opportunities for face-to-face interaction with your instructor and classmates.
 Classes run for 1–2 weeks (3 weeks for language courses).
 Students are encouraged to complete the course reading before classes begin.
 Most other coursework is completed after classes end, although some courses require students to complete daily assignments while classes are in session.

-Regent’s regular distance education courses consist of a series of pre-recorded lectures and online interaction.
+Regent’s regular Distance Education (DE) courses consist of a series of pre-recorded lectures and online interaction.
 These courses do not typically include live interaction between the instructor and the class, but they do include online interaction via written text on a weekly basis.
 Assignment deadlines vary, but students generally have six months to complete the course.
 The exception to this in Summer 2022 is APPL 581: Missional Church which is a condensed DE course running for one week from June 13-17.

-Do Summer Programs courses count as distance education (DE) courses?
-And how might this impact my student loan?
+Do online Summer Programs courses count as Distance Education (DE) courses and how might this impact my program?

-Distance Education and Canadian Student Loans: If you have received a Canadian student loan for the 2020–2021 school year, there are no restrictions on you taking additional courses via distance education in the summer.
-Note, however, that Regent's summer courses are not eligible for Canadian student loans.
+If you have received a Canadian student loan for the 2021-2022 school year, Regent's Summer Programs courses are not eligible to be applied to your Canadian student loan.